Policy for Corporate Political Contributions

 Further, any corporate contributions for allowed political purposes may be made only after review and approval as follows:

-- A report must be submitted to the Chairman, Chief Executive Officer and General Counsel of The Principal Financial Group from Government Relations detailing the proposed use of corporate funds for political purposes; and
+- Government Relations must submit a report to the Chairman, Chief Executive Officer and General Counsel of Principal detailing the proposed use of corporate funds for political purposes;

 - The Chairman, Chief Executive Officer and General Counsel must approve the request for funds; and

-- A committee of the Board of Directors of the Principal Financial Group, as designated by the Board, must be informed of the approval and must also approve the proposed use of any corporate funds for political purposes.
+- A committee of the Board of Directors of Principal must approve the proposed use of any corporate funds for political purposes.
 The Board of Directors designates this committee and must be informed of any such action.

 Additional information on Political Activity is available, including disclosure of contributions.